D-a-rt/d-art.fixed-price/README.md

 The `CreateDrop` entrypoint is responsible to configure a drop.

+There are three different types of drop:

+    - Classic drop: similar to a fixed price sale except that drop_date is specified and no one will be able to buy the token before this drop date
+    - Utility token Registration : Buyers owning the fa2 token specified during the creation of the drop (utility token or pass) will have one token reserved after the drop_date (only during the priority period) if buyers do not buy the token by this time, sale will go public
+    - Open registreation : Buyers can pre-register to a drop and have priority to buy one token during the priority duration of the drop

-Note: A drop can not be edited or deleted, `registration` drops and private `drops` can not be set at the same time, after a `priority_duration` the sale will go public.
+Note: A drop can not be edited, `registration` drops and private `drops` can not be set at the same time, after a `priority_duration` the sale will go public.

 ``` ocaml
 type drop_configuration =